larsiusprime/StealMyIdeas/luddites_in_space/article.md

 view of modern technology.
 For one, [Amish actually do use technology](https://amishamerica.com/do-amish-use-technology/), they just have a very strict philosophical basis for deciding which technologies they choose to use -- the chief guiding light being avoiding ones likely to disrupt their way of life and damage their communities.
-Not to mention he Amish are actually [avid inventors!](https://www.dailymail.co.uk/news/article-2366217/Gas-powered-lamps-steam-powered-ice-cream-makers--The-ingenious-solutions-Amish-use-bring-modern-technology-lives.html)
+Not to mention the Amish are actually [avid inventors!](https://www.dailymail.co.uk/news/article-2366217/Gas-powered-lamps-steam-powered-ice-cream-makers--The-ingenious-solutions-Amish-use-bring-modern-technology-lives.html)

-This is a large overarching idea rather than a specific game mechanic, but here's a concrete ideas that I might expand on later:
+This is a large overarching idea rather than a specific game mechanic, but here's some concrete ideas that I might expand on later:

 ## Security War